nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/monorepo-ci-github-actions.md

 ## Distributed CI with Nx Cloud

 A computation cache is created on your local machine to make the developer experience faster.
 This allows you to not waste time re-building, re-testing, re-linting, or any number of other actions you might take on code that hasn’t changed.
 Because the cache is stored locally, you are the only member of your team that can take advantage of these instant commands.
+You can manage and share this cache manually.

 Nx Cloud allows this cache to be shared across your entire organization, meaning that any cacheable operation completed on your workspace only needs to be run once.